Key Breed Facts

 Bulldogs don't need to be bathed more than 3 times a year.
 Over-bathing a dog could result in an imbalance of the naturals oils found in their coat and skin which could lead to an irritation and skin allergies.

 As with every dog, Bulldogs need to be given regular daily exercise, but because they are brachycephalic, you have to be careful how much exercise these dogs are given during the hotter summer months.
 Bulldogs have small nasal cavities and therefore find it harder to regulate their core body temperature.
-If they overheat, they run the risk of suffering from hypothermia and in a worst case scenario, it could prove fatal.
+If they overheat, they run the risk of suffering from hypothermia and in a worst-case scenario, it could prove fatal.

 Puppies and young dogs under 7 months old should only be given short daily walks because they are still growing and developing.
 Their exercise can be gradually increased as they mature.
+If a puppy is over exercised when young it could seriously and negatively impact their joints and cause problems later in a dog's life.

 Bulldogs are not known to be fussy eaters, but they do need to be fed a good quality diet that's full of all the right nutrients to suit their ages.
 It's also a good idea to feed an English Bulldog twice a day because it reduces the chance of them suffering from gastric torsio and it also helps reduce flatulence, a problem that many of the breed is known to suffer from.